Tau-Zhou/Tau-Zhou.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-#I am currently an assistant professor at Hunan University, School of Mathematics.
 I recieved my Ph.D. in 2023 from Academy of Mathematics and Systems Science, Chinese Academy of Sciences, in Mathematics under the supervision of [Jialin Hong](http://www.cc.ac.cn/staff/hjl.html).
 My email address is: zt@lsec.cc.ac.cn